exasol/project-keeper/doc/design.md

 2. Commit local changes using a commit message that contains the issue number
 3. Push the branch
 4. Create a new pull request with `Closes` comments for each issue number
-5. Send a Slack notification
+5. If the Slack notification URL is available as secret: send a Slack notification
   * If the workflow fails: send a warning containing the workflow run
   * If the workflow succeeded: send a success message containing the pull request link